sbnietert/TypeScript-Ray-Tracer/README.md

 This is a ported and upgraded version of the C++ ray tracer I built as a final project for my first CS course in college.

 ##Usage
 The included scene files demonstrate all of the ray tracer's current features.
-Included meshes must be in the `.OFF` file format.
+Meshes must be loaded using the `.OFF` file format.

-The TypeScript needs to be compiled into two JavaScript files: one for the scene viewer, and one for the background process. `compile.bat` will do this automatically.
+The TypeScript needs to be compiled into two JavaScript files: one for the scene viewer and one for the background process. `compile.bat` will do this automatically.

 ##Thanks